oguimbal/jcool-docs/demander/push-mediation.md

-# Push a new file
+# Push a new dispute to mediation

-You can use the API to push some files you want to handle on the platform.
-In justice.cool vocabulary, a file is a dispute.
-You will have access in your personal area to the disputes you have sent through the API.
-All the parties invited on the dispute will have access too.
-Parties will be able to do different actions on the file depending on their role.
+This section is very similar to the section [Push a new file](/demander/push.md) but contains some information specific about mediation.

+!> You must read [usual lifecycle of a dispute](/mediation/README.md#usual-lifecycle-of-a-dispute) to understand this section

+To start a mediation with your opponnent, you have to push some information about your litigation to justice.cool.
+A new record, called a **dispute**, will then be created in Justice.cool platform.

 When creating the dispute, you will be able to choose among optional services to ease the process :

-- **Claim computation & Scoring**: this option leverages justice.cool modelization and machine learning algorithms to compute the claims of the file.
+- **Claim computation & Scoring**: this option leverages justice.cool modelization and machine learning algorithms to compute the claims you are entitled to.
-- **Onboarding**: in case of opt-in for claim computation & scoring, if some information is missing in what you have sent for the model, you can instruct us to create a form to fill-in this information manually.
-If you do not opt-in for this feature, then the dispute creation will fail in case of missing information.
+- **Onboarding**: in case of opt-in for claim computation & scoring and that some information is missing for the model given what you sent us, you can instruct us to create a form to fill-in this information manually.
+If you do not opt-in for this feature, then the dispute creation will fail.
+- **Contact**: you can choose if you want us to contact the opponent for you (or you will have to contact them yourself - IMPORTANT : see the [terms of use](/tos.md) of our API for this case)

+!> When pushing a new mediation using the API, we will not perform the "File checking" step described in [usual lifecycle of a dispute](/#usual-lifecycle-of-a-dispute) : justice.cool cannot be held responsible for the non validity of the documents you send us.

+?> The later steps described in [usual lifecycle of a dispute](/#usual-lifecycle-of-a-dispute) are not (yet) in the scope of our public API: Disputes created though this API will be considered as completed once mediation ends (see "end" hook)

 # Show me some code

-Here is the graphql mutation to push a new dispute to justice.cool.
+Here is the GraphQL mutation to push a new mediation to justice.cool.

 You can find all the variables description (except for the facts) in the tabs **Docs** and **Schema** in each GraphQL playground on the right side.

 The facts are listed in the tab "Query variables."

-?> Don't be afraid to run the code below, it will create a dispute on the **staging** environment, which is free, and which does not contact anybody in real life.
+?> Don't be afraid to run the code below, it will create a dispute on the **staging** environment, which is free, and which does not contact your opponent in real life.

 ```playground
 ==> height very-tall